 Homes are Going Green

-Fairfax Station, decease Virginia is a town rich in history and the culture of Northern Virginia.
-The railroad station was key during the Civil War, pilule and was a hub of community social life.
-Today, medical Fairfax Station has one of the top school systems in the country, and is also home to sections of large, green forests full of wildlife.
+Fairfax Station, Virginia is a town rich in history and the culture of Northern Virginia.
+The railroad station was key during the Civil War, and was a hub of community social life.
+Today, Fairfax Station has one of the top school systems in the country, and is also home to sections of large, green forests full of wildlife.
 Residents of this beautiful town care deeply about the environment.
 In fact, Fairfax County has adopted a green building policy for all its facilities.

 Homeowners can get in on the green renovation revolution too.
 There are many ways you can make your next renovation an eco-friendly remodeling project.
 When you’re trying to make your house environmentally friendly, there are a few core principles you can talk to your contractor about.
 Green remodeling always involves renovating a new house instead of building a new one, using recycled materials, reducing energy usage, and using local products as much as possible.

 Although it’s tempting to wipe the slate clean and start fresh by building a new house, that is not in keeping with green building principles.
 You want to reuse things as much as you can, and that includes your existing house.
 A reputable contractor will help you discover all the places in your home that could benefit from an eco-friendly remodeling.

 Use recycled building materials

 Eco-friendly renovation means choosing recycled materials over newly manufactured ones.
 This keeps materials out of landfills, and reduces the environmental impact of producing new materials.
 Recycled building materials are readily available, especially in a place like Fairfax Station, where green building is a priority.

 Reduce energy usage

 A big goal of any green renovation is to make the home use less energy.
 Contractors can install a new HVAC system, add additional insulation, seal spots where air is getting into your home, and upgrade your lighting.
 On a larger scale, homeowners can install a solar or wind system to significantly reduce their dependence on the grid.